Gajol/IT-Notes/Notes/Application/Architecture/Agile.md

 - Customer collaboration over contract negotiation
 - Responding to change over following a plan

 That is, while there is value in the items on the right, we value the items on the left more.
+For example, Agile does not say do not document development.   [reference Salesforce podcast Why Writing Matters for Engineers](https://www.heroku.com/podcasts/codeish/118-why-writing-matters-for-engineers)

 ## [Principles](http://agilemanifesto.org/principles.html)
 - Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.